 I’ll update this post, once Bing HAS indexed it.

-UPDATE: The post has now found it’s way on to Bing.
-Checked this morning the 8th of August and it’s now live.
-Took two days to get indexed.
+UPDATE: The post has now found its way onto Bing.
+I checked this morning, the 8th of August and it’s now live.
+It took two days to get indexed.